UTSCC09/project-verycoolproject/README.md

 - Darren Trieu

 ## Description of the Web Application:
-ActItOut is an innovative online gaming platform that takes the classic charades game to the digital realm.
+ActItOut is an online web application that takes Charades online and accessible to everyone.
 Instead of drawing or typing, players act out words and phrases using live video.
-The platform will support drop-in multiplayer, allowing users to join games in progress, live chat, and create their own rooms and games.
-ActItOut aims to provide a fun and interactive experience that challenges players' creativity and acting skills.
+The platform will support drop-in multiplayer, allowing users to join games in progress, live chat, and the ability to create their own rooms and games.

 ## Key Features for the Beta Version: